ITzTravelInTime/TINUNotifications/README.md

 # Who should use this Library?

-This library should be used by swift apps/programs for macOS that needs to deliver some simple notifications and alerts to the user.
+This library should be used by swift apps/programs for macOS that needs to deal with notifications and alerts, by either having to serialize and deserialize those, or just needing a simple way to handling them.

 This code is intended for macOS only since it requires the system library 'AppKit'.